 What Exactly are Health Insurance Shopping Exchanges?

 This step encourages states to establish an exchange that is regulated by the state’s department of insurance, but it does not make doing so mandatory.
 Instead, states can either set up an exchange of their own, join together with other states to form a coalition, or choose not to have a state-based exchange.
 In this third instance, the federal government would implement the exchange for states that do not wish to do so.

-In their most simple form, insurance shopping exchanges could be compared to a farmer’s market for insurance.
-All of the companies which participate in health insurance programs within the state belong to the exchange, and someone looking for the best price on an insurance package can readily compare the companies to find the best deal available.
+In their most simple form, health insurance shopping exchanges could be compared to a farmer’s market for insurance.
+All of the companies participating in health insurance programs within the state belong to the exchange, and someone looking for the best price on an insurance package can readily compare the companies to find the best deal available.

 Another aspect of insurance exchanges will be that consumers have more information available about a potential insurer.
 Where rates and the policy details were once the only information available to individuals, the insurance exchange will provide information about specific insurers, organized so that consumers can easily cross check information between two or more companies.

-Insurance exchanges are being created to promote more competition among insurers, driving the price of coverage plans down.
+Health insurance shopping exchanges are being created to promote more competition among insurers, driving the price of coverage plans down.
 With the ability to compare prices and coverage plans, all insurance shoppers, including small businesses and low-income individuals, will have easy access to information, helping them make a knowledgeable choice about their healthcare coverage without breaking the bank.

-The overall goal remains to reduce the average cost of health insurance by 7% -10%, which translates to lower premiums for consumers without sacrificing level of care.
+The overall goal remains to reduce the average cost of health insurance by 7-10 percent, which translates to lower premiums for consumers without sacrificing level of care.

-The health insurance shopping exchange is there to assist small companies or individuals that are not able to afford coverage, but it is not meant to replace group or individual insurance.
-In fact insurance exchanges are expected to significantly lower the cost of purchasing health insurance in the aggregate and could potentially lower the price of plans across the board.
+The health insurance shopping exchange is there to assist small companies or individuals that are not able to afford coverage.
+It is not meant to replace group or individual insurance.
+In fact, insurance exchanges are expected to significantly lower the cost of purchasing health insurance in the aggregate and could potentially lower the price of plans across the board.